Pluxbox/radiomanager-cli/README.md

 ```

 ### Zsh
-In Zsh, the generated `_radiomanager-cli` Zsh completion file must be copied to one of the folders under `$FPATH` variable.
+In Zsh, the generated `_radiomanager-cli` Zsh completion file must be copied to one of the folders under `$FPATH` variable..